salesforce/botsim/docs/advanced_usage.rst

 Natural Language Inference (NLI) Model as BotSIM NLU
 ******************************************************
-The natural language understanding component of BotSIM relies on fuzzy matching to convert bot messages to dialog acts.
-To handle bots that may be powered by a natural language generation model, the lexical-based fuzzy matching is not so reliable.
+To handle bots that may be powered by a natural language generation model, the lexical-based fuzzy matching NLU is not reliable enough.
 The limitation can be circumvented by incorporating a semantic-based
 NLU.
-A good candidate is to use a Natural Language Inference (NLI) model to compute the semantic matching scores of the bot messages with the ones in the dialog act maps.
+A good candidate is a Natural Language Inference (NLI) model to compute the semantic matching scores of the bot messages with the ones in the dialog act maps.
 The NLI model can be added as follows:

 - Create a new subclass of ``botsim.models.nlu.nlu_model``
-- Implement ``predict(bot_message, intent_name)`` function to map the ``bot_message`` to the best dialog act defined in the dialog named ``intent_name``
+- Implement ``predict(bot_message, intent_name)`` function to map the ``bot_message`` to the best dialog act of the ``intent_name`` dialog
 - Switch the ``nlu_model`` in the user simulator ``botsim.modules.simulator.abus`` to the new NLU model
-- The NLI model scores can be interpolated with the fuzzy matching score to select the best dialog act
+- The NLI model scores can also be potentially interpolated with the fuzzy matching score for more robust matching performance

 Neural-based NLG Model
 ************************************
-To increase the naturalness and diversity of the template-based responses, a neural-based NLG model may be used to "paraphrase" the template messages.
+To increase the naturalness and diversity of the template-based responses, a neural-based NLG model may be adopted to "paraphrase" the template messages.
+One important requirement is that the NLG model must keep the entity values unchanged in their outputs (i.e., template-guided model).
 The model can be incorporated by following the following steps:

 - Create a new NLG module under ``botsim.models.nlg``
 - Implement ``generate(dialog_state)`` interface to take the semantic representation of dialog state and return a natural language response
 - Change the ``nlg_model`` in the user simulator ``botsim.modules.simulator.abus`` with the new NLU model

+Alternatively, a retrieval-based NLG model can be used to select appropriate responses from the past chat logs.
+Lastly, instead of paraphrasing BotSIM messages, models with natural language prototype/template generation capabilities can be used to produce more templates from the product chat logs.
+These new templates can be added directly to the NLG templates.

 Finetune T5 Paraphrasing Model
 #######################################